nus-cs2103-AY2223S2/tp/docs/team/sembcorpp.md

 * Added UML diagram for Find Meeting feature

 **Contributions to team-based tasks:**
-* Fixed bugs in the user guide for other sections, including example syntax errors
+* Fixed bugs in other sections of the user guide, including example syntax errors
 * Fixed bugs in the sample data that did not meet the requirements that resulted in many errors

 **Review/Mentoring Contributions:**